ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-staging.md

 * Powered on, suspended, or powered off VMs and templates for VMware Tools and VM hardware upgrade.
 * Powered on virtual appliances that are created with VMware Studio 2.0 and later, for virtual appliance upgrade.

 If the update requires it, hosts are put into maintenance mode before remediation.
-The VCSA migrates the VMs to other hosts within VMware vCenter Server on {{site.data.keyword.cloud}} instance before the host is put in maintenance mode.
+The VCSA migrates the VMs to other hosts within VMware vCenter Server instance before the host is put in maintenance mode.

 ## For hosts in a vSAN cluster
 {: #vum-staging-hosts-vsan}